aaahardon/NLP/Five-Sigma_02_Seeking-Curve-Trade-Opportunities-Based-on-FOMC-Minutes.md

 model.add(Dense(1, activation='sigmoid'))
 ```

-(4). **Model Training:** The model is trained on the training dataset using the `fit()` function.
+**(4) Model Training:** The model is trained on the training dataset using the `fit()` function.
 During training, we fine-tune parameters such as batch size, number of epochs, and learning rate to enhance model performance.
 We closely monitor the training process and evaluate the performance of model on the validation set to ensure its effectiveness.

 ```python
 # Compile and train the model